cilium/cilium/Documentation/bpf.rst

   on a given source register.

 * ``BPF_JMP``: This class is dedicated to jump operations.
 Jumps can be unconditional and conditional.
-Unconditional jumps simply move the program counter forward, thus that the next instruction to be executed relative to the current instruction is ``off + 1``, where ``off`` is the constant offset encoded in the instruction.
+Unconditional jumps simply move the program counter forward, so that the next instruction to be executed relative to the current instruction is ``off + 1``, where ``off`` is the constant offset encoded in the instruction.
 Since ``off`` is signed, the jump can also be performed backwards as long as it does not create a loop and is within program bounds.
 Conditional jumps operate on both, register-based and immediate-based source operands.
-If the condition in the jump operations results in ``true``, then a relative jump to ``off + 1`` is performed, otherwise when ``false`` the next instruction (``0 + 1``) is performed.
+If the condition in the jump operations results in ``true``, then a relative jump to ``off + 1`` is performed, when in ``false`` the next instruction (``0 + 1``) is performed.
 This fall-through jump logic differs compared to cBPF and allows for better branch prediction as it fits the CPU branch predictor logic more naturally.
 Available conditions are jeq (``==``), jne (``!=``), jgt (``>``), jge (``>=``), jsgt (signed ``>``), jsge (signed ``>=``), jset (jump if ``DST & SRC``).
 Apart from that, there are three special jump operations within this class: the exit instruction which will leave the BPF program and return the current value in ``r0`` as a return code, the call instruction, which will issue a function call into one of the available BPF helper functions, and a hidden tail call instruction, which will jump into a different BPF program.

-The Linux kernel ships with an BPF interpreter that executes programs assembled in BPF instructions.
-Even cBPF programs are translated into BPF programs transparently in the kernel with the exception that an architecture still ships with a cBPF JIT and has not yet migrated to an BPF JIT.
+The Linux kernel is shipped with a BPF interpreter which executes programs assembled in BPF instructions.
+Even cBPF programs are translated into eBPF programs transparently in the kernel with the exception of architectures which still ship with a cBPF JIT and have not yet migrated to an eBPF JIT.

 Currently ``x86_64``, ``arm64``, ``ppc64``, ``s390x`` and ``sparc64`` architectures
 come with an in-kernel eBPF JIT compiler.